Friendly Workplace

 Human Rights Protection

 Kaori values human rights and enforces labor policies and a proper work spirit in a fair and respectful manner.
 The Company is committed to creating a culture of fairness, inclusivity, and open communication as well as shaping a work environment that protects human rights; it goes to great lengths to incorporate relevant values into employees' work activities and corporate culture.
 In addition to complying with national laws, the Company protects workers out of respect for their human rights and observes international conventions regarding gender equality, prohibition against all forms of discrimination, forced labor, child labor, and avoidance of long work hours.
 We do not tolerate any form of harassment, discrimination, or any behaviors that are against employment laws.
-Kaori committed no human rights violations in 2022.
-The Company expects to introduce a human rights protection system and establish its own human rights policies in 2023.
+Kaori reported no human rights violations in 2024.
+The Company completed its first third-party human rights due diligence during the year, in accordance with international human rights conventions, and continues to foster a culture of diversity, equality, and inclusion.

 Labor-Management Communication